zeplin/zem/README.md

 # Zeplin Extension Manager

-Create and test Zeplin extensions with no build configuration. ⚗️🦄
+Create, test and publish Zeplin extensions with no build configuration. ⚗️🦄

 ## Getting started